Receiving A Lump Sum Retirement Distribution From Your Co-op? Don't Make This Mistake!

 In simple terms, a lump sum distribution can be described as "cashing out" of your cooperative's retirement plan.
 You are then faced with the decision of what to do with that distribution.
 You can either take it in the form of cash (check payable to you, the individual) or take it in the form of a rollover (check written to your new IRA custodian on your behalf).

 Which should you choose?

 The best thing you can do with your retirement lump sum is to choose the IRA rollover option.
 An IRA is an Individual Retirement Account in your name.
 This may still technically be a lump sum distribution but instead of receiving a check payable to you, you will receive a check payable to your new IRA custodian for your behalf.
-When you receive your 401k and pension distribution options, you will select the option that says something like, "Rollover to IRA" and the check will be written to your new IRA and not to you.
+When you receive your pension distribution options, you will select the option that says something like, "Rollover to IRA" and the check will be written to your new IRA and not to you.